ippontech/blog-usa/posts/stargate.md

 image:
 ---

-[Stargate](https://stargate.io/) is one of the latest shiny tools from [DataStax](https://www.datastax.com/) that will act as a data gateway to abtract Cassandra-specific concepts and remove barriers of entry for new software developers!
+[Stargate](https://stargate.io/) is one of the latest shiny tools from [DataStax](https://www.datastax.com/) that will act as a data gateway to abstract Cassandra-specific concepts and remove barriers of entry for new software developers!

-Stargate is a full open source project ([GitHub repository](https://github.com/stargate/stargate)) that supports the most popular way of querying data (REST, GraphQL, Document and CQL API).
-By chosing their favorite way of querying data, developers will spend less time learning the API and more time on implementing new features.
+Stargate is a full open source project ([GitHub repository](https://github.com/stargate/stargate)) that supports the most popular ways of querying data (REST, GraphQL, Document and CQL API).
+By choosing their favorite way of querying data, developers will spend less time learning the API and more time on implementing new features.

 # Docker and Stargate for an easy setup